neurocyte/flow/help.md

 animation_max_lag 150
 ```

-Most of these options are fairly self explanitory.
+Most of these options are fairly self explanatory.

 `theme`, `input_mode` and `show_whitespace` are automatically
 persisted when changed interactively with keybindings.